PlatformStories/upload-to-mapbox/README.md

 In order to be able to upload to your account, you need to create [a secret scope token](https://www.mapbox.com/studio/account/tokens/).

+If there are more than one files in the specified location, then only one will be (arbitrarily) picked by the task for upload.

 If the task completes successfully, your tileset should be present in your account with the name specified in the corresponding task input.

 ## Input ports